finbarrtimbers/finbarrtimbers.github.io/dedup.md

-# Detecting duplicate bug reports with contextual knowledge
+---
+layout: page
+title: Bug report deduplication
+permalink: /dedup/
+---

 ## Introduction

-Previous work done by Alipour et al. came up with a methodology for detecting duplicate bug reports by comparing the unstructured text of the bug reports to subject-specific contextual material.
+Previous work done by [Alipour et al.](http://softwareprocess.es/a/bugdedup.pdf) came up with a methodology for detecting duplicate bug reports by comparing the unstructured text of the bug reports to subject-specific contextual material.
 Our first paper used lists of software-engineering terms, such as non-functional requirements and architecture keywords; our second paper used more abstract levels of context, using domain and project-specific context as well.

 ## Our method